tthkbw/epub_pager/README.md

 Most epub readers display page numbers that are based on what fits on the display of your device given its size and the font size you have chosen.
-When you switch devices (say, from your iPhone to your iPad) or change the font size, the page size and total number of pages in your book changes.
-This means you can't use page numbers as bookmarks.
-It also means you don't have consistent page lengths, so you don't have a feel for how much is left in a chapter or in the book.
+When you switch reading devices (say, from your iPhone to your iPad) or change the font size, the page size and total number of pages in your book changes.
+If you do these things, page numbers are not useful as bookmarks.
+Without consistent page lengths you don't have a feel for how much is left in a chapter or in the book.
 Percentages don't help much.
 20% of a book with 75,000 words is quite different from 20% of a book with 200,000 words.

 Consistent paging can be useful to mitigate these issues.
 If an epub book contains paging information that matches the paging of a physical book, the